InnerSourceCommons/InnerSourceLearningPath/contributor/05-benefits-of-contribution.md

 projects.
 You influence directly via your own contributions but also by sharing your experience and knowledge on project tooling and setup.
-This sharing might help the upstream project improve and accelerate development cycles. projects, both in a very specific way by your own contributions but also by sharing your experience and knowledge on project tooling and setup that might help the upstream project improve and accelerate development cycles.
+This sharing might help the upstream project improve and accelerate development cycles.

 Aside from all of those objective criteria there is a component that is very hard to meassure but has been reported both in InnerSource and in Open Source